 Andrea connects IMC Chicago employees to local non-profits through giving and volunteer opportunities.
 Before joining the IMC Foundation, she spent almost ten years in the non-profit industry supporting youth programming, particularly social and emotional learning for elementary school students and post-secondary success for high school students.

 Our primary global charity partner is Room to Read.
-Learn more about IMC’s support for their literacy programs in Tanzania and South Africa.
+Learn more about IMC’s support for their literacy programs in India, South Africa and Tanzania.

 Improving the school experience for students